TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachinerestarts-RCA-NodeServiceHeal-NodeCrash.md

 	•	[Configure availability of virtual machines](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-how-to-configure-availability)
 	•	Understand and use Resource Health Center to troubleshoot this scenario in the future <insert link>

-## **We are continuously working on improving the platform and apologize for any inconvenience this may have caused to you**
+## **We are continuously working on improving the platform and apologize for any inconvenience this may have caused to you.**

 Regards,
 Microsoft Azure Team